Pinterest · Value Expression · Q4 2022 to Q2 2025

 Performance+ targeting with value expression signals.

 Fig. 03 · The reframe.
-Constraints become signals.
-The conceptual shift that became the foundation for Bid Multiplier, Audience Weight, and Spend Preference.
+Constraints become signals: the foundation for Bid Multiplier, Audience Weight, and Spend Preference.

 Traditional